LLM Reference

 Which has a larger context window, GPT-4o Audio or o1 (12-17)?

-GPT-4o Audio supports 128K tokens, while o1 (12-17) supports 128K tokens.
+GPT-4o Audio supports 128k tokens, while o1 (12-17) supports 128k tokens.
 That gap matters most for long documents, large codebases, retrieval-heavy agents, and conversations where earlier context must remain visible.

 Which is cheaper, GPT-4o Audio or o1 (12-17)?

 GPT-4o Audio is cheaper on tracked token pricing.
-GPT-4o Audio costs $2.5/1M input and $10/1M output tokens. o1 (12-17) costs $15/1M input and $60/1M output tokens.
+GPT-4o Audio costs $2.50/1M input and $10/1M output tokens. o1 (12-17) costs $15/1M input and $60/1M output tokens.
 Provider discounts or batch pricing can still change the final bill.

 Is GPT-4o Audio or o1 (12-17) open source?

-GPT-4o Audio is listed under Unknown. o1 (12-17) is listed under Proprietary.
+GPT-4o Audio is listed under Proprietary. o1 (12-17) is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for reasoning mode, GPT-4o Audio or o1 (12-17)?